 Esophageal cancer ("EC"), and gastric cancer ("GC"), are malignancies of the digestive tract.
 According to the GLOBOCAN database in 2020, there were about 18,300 new patients diagnosed in the United States with EC and 26,300 new patients with GC each year.
 GLOBOCAN estimates that there were over 604,000 EC patients and 1,090,000 GC patients diagnosed worldwide in 2020, with a majority of the prevalence in Eastern Asia.
-EC patients have difficulty swallowing and often have pain while swallowing.
+EGC patients have difficulty swallowing and often have pain while swallowing.
 Substantial weight loss can result from reduced appetite, poor nutrition and having an active cancer.
 Pain may be severe, occur almost daily, and be worsened by swallowing any form of food.
-The disruption of normal swallowing can lead to aspiration of food content, nausea, vomiting and an increased risk of pneumonia.
+The disruption of normal swallowing and digestion can lead to aspiration of food content, nausea, vomiting and an increased risk of pneumonia.
 The tumor itself may be irritable and bleed, which can either cause spitting up with blood or blood in the bowels.
-Compression of local structures in the esophagus occurs in advanced disease, leading to problems such as upper airway obstruction.
 Many people diagnosed with EGC have late-stage disease, because people usually do not have significant symptoms until the tumor is fairly large.
 In advanced stages, the cancer frequently spreads into the liver or lungs.

-In 2021, the anti-PD-1 antibody nivolumab in combination with fluoropyrimidine- and platinum-containing chemotherapy was approved by the US FDA in first-line EGC with a 47% overall response rate ("ORR"), 7.7 month median progression free survival ("PFS"), and 13.8 month overall survival ("OS").
+In 2021, the anti-PD-1 antibody nivolumab in combination with fluoropyrimidine- and platinum-containing chemotherapy was approved by the US FDA in first-line GC with a 47% overall response rate ("ORR"), 7.7 month median progression free survival ("PFS"), and 13.8 month overall survival ("OS").
 In addition, nivolumab in combination with chemotherapy was approved in Europe for patients with PD-L1 expression designated by a combined positive score ("CPS"), greater than or equal to 5.
-In the Rationale-305 study, tislelizumab, an anti-PD-1 antibody being developed by BeiGene and Novartis, in combination with chemotherapy demonstrated statistically significant benefit over chemotherapy alone in patients with CPS greater than or equal to 5, with a 50.4% ORR, 7.2 months PFS, and 17.2 months OS.
-Despite this progress, overall survival expectations for newly diagnosed advanced gastric cancer patients is poor at less than 2 years, and better outcomes are particularly needed for patients with low PD-L1 expression.
+In the Rationale-305 study, tislelizumab, an anti-PD-1 antibody being developed by BeiGene, in combination with chemotherapy demonstrated statistically significant benefit over chemotherapy alone in patients with CPS greater than or equal to 5, with a 50.4% ORR, 7.2 months PFS, and 16.4 months OS.
+For all patients regardless of PD - L1 expression, the ORR was 47.3%, 6.9 months PFS, and 15.0 months OS.
+In the same study, the full study subset of European and North American patients demonstrated a 36.0% ORR, 5.6 months PFS, and 11.0 months OS suggesting that these patients experience poorer outcomes to anti-PD-1 therapy.
+Despite this progress, overall survival expectations for newly diagnosed advanced EGC patients is poor, and better outcomes are particularly needed for patients with low PD-L1 expression.